Dynamic Information Design with Diminishing Sensitivity Over News

 \subsection{Related Work in Dynamic Information Design}

 In a setting without behavioral preferences, \citet{li2018sequential} and \citet{wu2018sequential} consider a group of senders with commitment power, sequentially sending signals to persuade a single receiver.
 The receiver takes an action after observing all signals.
-This action, together with the true state of the world, determines the payoffs of every player.
-While these authors study a dynamic environment, only the final belief of the receiver at the end of the last period matters for payoffs.
-Indeed, every equilibrium in their setting can be converted into a payoff-equivalent ``one-step'' equilibrium where the first sender sends the joint signal implied by the old equilibrium, while all subsequent senders babble uninformatively.
-In our setting, the distribution of the receiver's final belief is already pinned down by the prior belief at the start of the first period.
-Yet, different sequences of interim beliefs cause the receiver to experience different amounts of total news utility.
-The stochastic process of these interim beliefs constitutes the object of design.
-We provide a general procedure for computing the optimal dynamic information structure in this new setting.
+In their settings, every equilibrium in their setting can be converted into a payoff-equivalent ``one-step'' equilibrium where the first sender sends the joint signal implied by the old equilibrium, while all subsequent senders babble uninformatively.
+Dynamics matter more in our setting, as different sequences of interim beliefs cause the agent to experience different amounts of total news utility.

 \citet{lipnowski2018disclosure} study a static model of information design with a psychological receiver whose welfare depends directly on posterior belief.
 They discuss an application to a mean-based news-utility model \emph{without} diminishing sensitivity in their Appendix A, finding that either one-shot resolution or no information is optimal.
-We focus on the implications of diminishing sensitivity and derive specific characterizations of the optimal information structure.
+We focus on the implications of diminishing sensitivity.
 Our work also differs in that we study a dynamic problem and examine equilibria without commitment.